Image: R Gibson / Auckland Zoo | ©

 This small skink is very agile and can quickly disappear into the small spaces between cobble.

-Climate chance, storm events and rising sea levels are likely to have significant impacts.
+Climate change, storm events and rising sea levels are having variable levels of impact along the species distribution.
 More frequent and intense storm events erode their preferred habitat above the high tide line.

-Coastal development and coastal erosion protection works destroy habitat, as do vehicles and fire.
+Coastal development and coastal erosion protection works also destroy habitat, as do vehicles and fire.

 Emergency rescue

-Imminent storms and ongoing erosion of their tiny habitat led DOC to carry out an emergency salvage operation in the winter of 2016.
-As many as possible of the remaining skinks were collected and flown to Auckland Zoo.
+Imminent storms and ongoing erosion of this tiny habitat led DOC to carry out an emergency salvage operation in the winter of 2016.

 You can help